-Signing up for Credit Scorecard won’t affect your score and Discover won’t sell any of your information.
+Signing up for Credit Scorecard won’t affect your score, and Discover won’t sell any of your information.

 Once you have an account, you can log in to your Credit Scorecard at any time online to check your score – which is refreshed every 30 days.
-Alerts for new inquiries and accounts on your Experian® credit report (or exposed information on the Dark Web) are updated daily.
+Alerts for new inquiries and accounts on your Experian credit report (or exposed information on the dark web) are updated daily.

 To keep a close eye on your personal information and credit score, we recommend checking your scorecard regularly and paying close attention to any SSN alerts.
 If you suspect fraudulent activity, catching notifications early can help you work proactively to prevent further damage.

-Use Credit Scorecard to stay on top of your data in an era of breaches
+Use Credit Scorecard to stay on top of your data

 The more informed you are about your credit report and score, the easier it will be to take steps to protect your information.

-Discover’s Credit Scorecard allows you to monitor your credit score and keep a close eye on your credit report activity – in addition to the presence of your Social Security number on the Dark Web.
+Discover’s Credit Scorecard allows you to monitor your credit score and keep a close eye on your credit report activity – in addition to the presence of your Social Security number on the dark web.